InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Calculate RelayerFeeShareRate based on exchange module params. **Note:** for INJ currency, relayer share rate is set to 100%
 - Execute `SetDerivativeMarketWithInfo` to set market info into the storage with `market`, `marketInfo` objects **Note:** TwapStartTimestamp is set to `expiry - thirtyMinutesInSeconds`.

-## Spot market param update proposal
+## Spot Market Param Update Proposal

 The update of spot market param is handled by `SpotMarketParamUpdateProposal` which consists of `Title`, `Description`, `MarketId`, `MakerFeeRate`, `TakerFeeRate`, `RelayerFeeShareRate`, `MinPriceTickSize`, `MinQuantityTickSize` and `Status`.